exposebox/node-thrift2-hbase/README.md

 All `get` and `put` operations for tables specified in the `saltMap` will be salted using the given function. `hbase.saltFunctions` contains some ready-made salt functions.
 If you have a salt function you find useful, don't hesitate to make a PR adding it!

+---
+**This library was initially based on https://www.npmjs.com/package/node-thrift-hbase but due to that library's abandonment by the author we had to republish it with our contributions.**